jerrylee9310/BIGFAM/README.md

 ## Introduction

-X-CHROM is a model that estimates heritability using relatives phenotype without genotype.
+BIGFAM is a model that estimates heritability using relatives phenotype without genotype.
 This model does not require genotype information and uses only phenotype and familial relationship data as input.

 ## Software requirements